Welcome to the Local Bee Initiative

 Your participation in the LBI is welcome whether you treat for mites or consider yourself a treatment-free beekeeper.
 Membership in the Alameda County Beekeepers Association is required (it’s $10 a year, can be purchased online).

-The LBI holds meetings at the Englander Pub in San Leandro (101 Parrott Street) on the fourth Monday of each month at Manor Grill & Bar, 526 Manor Blvd, San Leandro, 94579.
+The LBI holds meetings on the fourth Monday of each month at Manor Grill & Bar, 526 Manor Blvd, San Leandro, 94579.
 You can click here to add this to your calendar on many computers and devices.
 Meetings that fall on holidays will be rescheduled.
 All are welcome.
 For LBI google group discussions, committees, queen rearing, swarm collection, educational programs, and notes from previous meetings, see links below.

 We encourage you to acquire local bees, whether through purchase at a local merchant or through the LBI Bee Share.
 To purchase bees, either from a local retailer or a member of the LBI, see the purchasing section below.
 To participate in the Bee Share, read on!